ray-project/ray/doc/source/rllib/key-concepts.rst

 ---------

 .. tip::
-    The following is a quick overview of what an **RLlib RLModule** is.
+    The following is a quick overview of **RLlib RLModules**.
     See :ref:`here for a detailed description of the RLModule class <rlmodule-guide>`.

 `RLModules <rllib-rlmodule.html>`__ are deep-learning framework-specific neural network containers.
-RLlib's :ref:`EnvRunners <rllib-key-concepts-env-runners>` use them for computing actions in the :ref:`RL environment <rllib-key-concepts-environments>` and RLlib's :ref:`Learners <rllib-key-concepts-learners>` use :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` for computing losses and gradients.
+RLlib's :ref:`EnvRunners <rllib-key-concepts-env-runners>` use them for computing actions when stepping through the :ref:`RL environment <rllib-key-concepts-environments>` and RLlib's :ref:`Learners <rllib-key-concepts-learners>` use :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` for computing losses and gradients before an update step.

 .. figure:: images/rl_modules/rl_module_overview.svg
+    :width: 750
+    :align: left

     **RLModule overview**: *(left)* A minimal :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` contains a neural network and defines its exploration-, inference- and training forward logic to map observations to actions.